mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 The primary mechanic of *[Splitter Critters](http://splittercritters.com)* is a mind bender (and difficult to explain; you really need to watch a video or play the game itself).
 It apparently started as a Ludem Dare submission then shipped after nine months of endlessly refining the controls.

 Jesse emphasized the importance of playtesting with real people and tweaking the UX to accommodate their expectations.
-One example was jumping over gaps --- the little aliens weren't initially programmed to jump, but you expect them to make the leap when the destination is only a short hop away.
+One example was jumping over gaps --- the little aliens weren't initially programmed to jump, but you expect them to make the leap when the destination is a short hop away.
 In the final game they do this, and though it's a small detail, the experience is much better because of the extra polish.

 Unsurprisingly for a game where you slice potentially hundreds of sprites on the fly, some of which move and need redrawing every frame, performance tuning in *Splitter Critters* was a challenge.
 I can only imagine.
 Jiminy.
 It plays buttery smooth now though so I guess they figured it out.

 ## Jord Farrell: Feeling the Vibrations

 Apparently Jord has created 250 (!) games.
 I doubt I've even played that many.
 He talked about his approach to development, often deciding on a theme (e.g. capitalism) then designing mechanics that allow the player to explore this theme.
-Sometimes he takes a well-known game like *Pong*, strips away some seemingly fundamental aspect of it, then lets new and fresh mechanics evolve from what remains.
+Sometimes he takes a well-known game like *Pong*, strips away a seemingly fundamental aspect of it, then lets new and fresh mechanics evolve from what remains.
 It's fascinating to see such an experimental, iterative approach to game design.

-As such a prolific game developer, it was only appropriate that Jord built the presentation itself in Unity.
+As such a prolific game developer, it was appropriate that Jord built the presentation itself in Unity.
 It and [many of his games](https://mrtedders.itch.io) employ a glitch aesthetic that brings to mind pixel art on a TV from the 50s.
 He claims to be terrible at art, and this approach --- with reusable custom shaders doing much of the heavy lifting --- gives his work a distinctive, memorable look while leaving him free to focus on core gameplay.
 My own artistic chops leave much to be desired so I'll be sure to adopt this technique myself.

 ## Joel Green: Second Gen VR

 The focus of Joel's talk was the 6DoF motion control in Cloudhead Games' *[Heart of the Emberstone](http://store.steampowered.com/app/526140/The_Gallery__Episode_2_Heart_of_the_Emberstone/)*.
 He explained how the current crop of VR controllers, amazing as they are, feel like you're wearing an oven mitt; the uncanny valley of motion control.
 Not only that, but with VR you have to consider physical characteristics of the human body that were previously unimportant in game development.
-One particular challenge they faced was allowing players to rotate objects toward them, with the limited bend of the human wrist a hindrance.
+One challenge they faced was allowing players to rotate objects toward them, with the limited bend of the human wrist a hindrance.
 Suddenly kinesiology is relevant to game development.

 The highlight of the talk was hearing about what players first do when given the power of telekinesis.
 Overwhelmingly they pick up objects and stack them into towers, not unlike toddlers do with wooden blocks.
 Tossing around ragdoll zombies is also a hit.
 Many game developers I talk to are excited about the visual immersion aspect of VR, but Joel was most enthusiastic about the experiences that great motion control can provide.
 It sounds like the Vive's forthcoming Knuckles controller is especially swell.

 ## Jose Palacios Vives: Steam Overview + Chat

 This talk was mostly a Q&A session for developers to ask their burning Steam questions.
-Jose made the case that Steam remains a great place for indie devs to distribute their games and is only improving, despite the impression that the market has become too crowded for any of us poor saps to stand a chance.
+Jose made the case that Steam remains a great place for indie devs to distribute their games and is improving, despite the impression that the market has become too crowded for any of us poor saps to stand a chance.

-I have yet to publish a game on Steam, but I get the impression that it can be a maddening experience, with some audience members asking pointed questions about what Valve is doing to match itch.io's ease of distribution.
+I have yet to publish a game on Steam, but I get the impression that it can be a maddening experience, with audience members asking pointed questions about what Valve is doing to match itch.io's ease of distribution.
 For their part, it sounds like Valve is making a concerted effort to address these frustrations.
 A1.

 ## Matthew Marteinsson: Working With A Failure Based Workflow